When is local search both effective and efficient?: From oriented s to conditionally-smooth fitness landscapes

 \begin{proposition} A conditionally-smooth fitness landscape has only one local (thus global) peak at $x^*$ and given any initial assignment $x^0$, there exists an ascent to $x^*$ of Hamming distance (i.e., length $\leq n$). \end{proposition} \begin{proof} Let $f$ be a $\prec$-smooth landscape.
 Take any assignment $x\neq x^*$ and let $i$ be the $\prec$-smallest index such that $x_i\neq x_i^*$.
 Then $f(x[i\mapsto\overline{x_i}])>f(x)$. \end{proof}

-Unlike with directed or oriented \VCSP s, it is tractable in polynomial time to check if a \VCSP\ instance implements a fitness landscape that is conditionally smooth.
+Unlike with directed or oriented \VCSP s, we can check if a binary Boolean \VCSP\ instance implements a fitness landscape that is conditionally smooth in polynomial time.
 In fact, if the \VCSP\ does implement a conditionally-smooth fitness landscape then our recognition \cref{alg:precSmoothCheck} even returns a partial order $\prec$ and the preferred assignment $x^*$ such that $\mathcal{C}$ is $\prec$-smooth.
-The overall approach is similar to checking if a \VCSP\ is smooth (i.e., $\emptyset$-smooth) with the difference being that subsequent calls to \lang{ConditionallySignIndependent}$(\mathcal{C},i,S,y)$ adjust the set $S$ and background assignment $y$ based on previous calls.
+The overall approach is similar to checking if a \VCSP\ is smooth (i.e., $\emptyset$-smooth) with the difference being that subsequent calls to \lang{ConditionallySignIndependent}$(\mathcal{C},i,S,y)$ adjust the set of fixed variables $S$ and background assignment $y$ based on previous calls.
 This gives the \lang{ConditionallySmooth}$(\mathcal{C})$ algorithm (\cref{alg:precSmoothCheck}).
 This algorithm calls \lang{ConditionallySignIndependent} at most $\binom{n}{2}$ times for an overall runtime of $\binom{n}{2}\Delta(\mathcal{C})$ (for details of the analysis, see \cref{sec:precSmooth_rec}).

 \begin{restatable}[!htb]{algorithm}{printAlgPrecSmooth} {\lang{ConditionallySmooth}($\mathcal{C}$) \\ Checking if a \VCSP\ implements a $\prec$-smooth landscape.} \end{restatable}